 What is your home like?
 Is it a place where everyone lives separate lives?
 Or is it a thriving community?

 What can you do to rebuild the home today?

 -Be there!
 Seems simple enough, but many, many families don’t have a home culture because they aren’t home!
 Stay home.
 Learn about each other.
 Spend time in your home just being together…no extra entertainment and frills, just good conversation and open hearts.

 -Tell the family story.
 Connections are made from the moment your family becomes a family.
 Tell the stories of how marriages began, how babies were welcomed into the home, how life has been lived over the years.
 Make those connections by telling those stories.

 -Work toward a home that is vibrant and alive in Christ.
-I talk about this a lot in my book 10 Days to a Peaceful Home.
+I talk about this a lot in my book Creating a Peaceful Home.
 Having a home worth coming home to starts at the very core and rests on the cornerstone of Christ.
 A family without hope and without focus will never be a place people want to be.